-“A key tenet for us is to the follow the science,” says Chatrick Paul, SVP and Head of US Oncology Business at AstraZeneca.
+“A key tenet for us is to the follow the science,” says one oncology executive at a leading life sciences company.
 “We know that tumor biology is complex and that patient response to drugs might differ based on one or more biomarker levels.
 So it is important to tailor treatments in order to get the best outcomes for patients.
 We are focused on advancing precision medicine.”

 IO developments are moving at warp speed, which makes real-time digital and AI-based algorithms more important than ever.
 Oncologists are prioritizing individualized treatment plans, many of which don’t include chemotherapy.
 Precision medicine makes that possible.

 Once a doctor has determined a patient’s treatment course, the doctor moves on to reducing risk and optimizing outcomes.
 Remote patient monitoring is a key component of this stage of treatment, allowing the care team to receive real-time updates while the patient goes about their normal activities.
 Side effects can be tracked and, in some cases, mitigated.
 If therapeutic intervention is necessary, the care team knows about it immediately and can jump into action quickly.
 Patients enjoy earlier treatment and a quicker return home.